arhcoder/Pytomatas/docs/xsafebox.md

 ## 🔐 Safebox Automata

-### Project implementation for Pytomata
+### Project implementation for Pytomatas

 <hr>

-This is a sample project that uses automata from the Pytomata library (this library), to do two things:
+This is a sample project that uses automata from the Pytomatas library (this library), to do two things:

 1. Using an **algorithm, it automatically creates an automaton (DFA)** using the features of this library.
 Based on creating a safebox password, **the algorithm designs the automaton that would simulate said safe,** and through the library it **implements it** autonomously **and simulates it.** The generated automata understands the letters ***"L"*** and ***"R"*** as language, which are used to represent the password, which must be included in the **string accepted by the automaton, to open the safe.** The algorithm recieves a safebox password (like "LLRRRRLLLLRRRR") and creates the automata for the language that includes the password as substring.